0x4447/0x4447_product_answering_machine/README.md

 # ☎️ Answering Machine

-This is a small demo which tray's to simulate an automated answering machine build on top of Amazon Connect and AWS Lex.
-Basically this stack pushes to the limit what you can do with Amazon Connect, since Connect was never designed to a scnraio like this, But since at 0x4447 we do like to test the limits of what the cloud has to offer - we did it anyway, to see where the stack brakes.
-Enjoy the read.
+This small demo tries to simulate an automated answering machine built on top of Amazon Connect and AWS Lex.
+The stack basically pushes what you can do with Amazon Connect to the limit because Connect was never designed to be used in a scenario like this.
+But we do like to test the limits of what the cloud has to offer here at 0x4447, so we did it anyway, just to see where the stack would break.
+So enjoy the read.

 # Overview

 ### AWS Lex

-Lex is the AWS service that powers Amazon Alexa, a Machine Learning model that tries to understand the human voice by extracting the intent in the detected voice.
-The result can be received by a AWS Lambda, or directivity sent back to Amazon Connect.
-This allows us to create dynamic call flow based on what a user says back.
+Lex is the AWS service that powers Amazon Alexa, a Machine Learning model designed to understand the human voice by extracting the intent in the detected voice.
+The service also allows interfacing with AWS Lambda to control how Lex processes the intents.

 ### Amazon Connect

-Is a virtual call center service, that allows you co create phone call flows based on the user input, time of the day, active agents and more.
-This means that when someone calls a phone number that you bought, you can screen the caller with a basic number wall where they chose the right option for them.
-Or if we combine Connect with Lex, the caller can actually talk back, based on questions that we ask them.
+Amazon Connect is a virtual call center service we can use to create phone call flows based on user input, time of day, active agents, and more.
+This means that when someone calls a phone number we've bought, we can screen the caller with a basic number wall of options the caller can choose from.
+Or, if Connect is combined with Lex, the caller can talk back based on questions asked.

-# All together
+# All Together

-On top of this two services, if we add a bunch of Lambda functions, we gain complete control over Lex and Connect, and can:
+In addition to these two services, we can add a number of Lambda functions to gain complete control over Lex and Connect.
+We can do the following:

-- intercept actions from Lex, and
+- Intercept actions from Lex
-- get notified by Connect of all the interactions with the caller.
+- Receive notifications from Connect about all interactions with the caller

-This way we can Ask for the caller name if we don't have it in the database, or greet them with their name if the calling number have a matching name.
+This enables us to ask for the caller's name if it doesn't appear in the database or use the caller's name in greeting if the calling number has a matching name.

 # Known Issues

-Since we are pushing Connect to the limit there are issues that can't be solved, or would require more code to solve, which would be an over kill for this type of project.
-Regardless bellow is a list of those issues:
+We're pushing Connect to the limit, so there will be issues that can't be solved and issues that require more code to solve, which would lead to overkill for this type of project.
+Regardless, those issues are listed below:

-- There isn't a delay after the "I'm looking for...".
-Since there isn't a delay block in connect.
+- There isn't a delay after the "I'm looking for..." since there isn't a delay block in connect.
 You could solve this with a Lambda and a timeout.
-- More often then not, Lex will struggle to get the message at the end of the flow.
-Since there isn't a general intent type that would just accept whatever is said.
-Lex is designed to find out meaning in a sentence.
-This could be solved only by AWS.
+- More often than not, Lex will struggle to get the message at the end of the flow because there isn't a general intent type that will just accept whatever is said.
+Lex is designed to determine the meaning of a sentence.
+The only way to solve this would be for AWS to add a new slot that just transcribes what is said.

 # DISCLAIMER!

 This stack is available to anyone at no cost, but on an as-is basis.
-0x4447 LLC is not responsible for damages or costs of any kind that may occur when you use the stack.
+0x4447, LLC is not responsible for damages or costs of any kind that may occur when you use the stack.
 You take full responsibility when you use it.

 # Deploy

-This project is described using a CloudFomration file, but sadly Lex and Connect are not yet supported by CloudFormation. before we deploy the stack we need to perform some manual work, so we have all the necessary details for the CF stack itself.
+This project is described using a CloudFormation file.
+Sadly, Lex and Connect are not yet supported by CloudFormation, and before deploying the stack, we need to perform some manual tasks to gather all necessary details for the CF stack itself.

 ### AWS Lex